ibm-cloud-docs/secrets-manager/faqs.md

 {: #faq-differences-vault}
 {: faq}

 With {{site.data.keyword.secrets-manager_short}}, you can centrally manage secrets for your services or apps in a dedicated, single tenant instance.
 To control who on your team has access to specific secrets, you can create secret groups that map to [Identity and Access Management (IAM)](/docs/secrets-manager?topic=secrets-manager-iam) access policies in your {{site.data.keyword.cloud_notm}} account.
-And, you can use [{{site.data.keyword.at_full_notm}}](/docs/secrets-manager?topic=secrets-manager-at_events) to track how users and applications interact with your {{site.data.keyword.secrets-manager_short}} instance.
+And, you can use {{site.data.keyword.logs_full_notm}} to track how users and applications interact with your {{site.data.keyword.secrets-manager_short}} instance.

 ## Are community plug-ins for Vault supported by {{site.data.keyword.secrets-manager_short}}?
 {: #faq-vault-community-plugins}